Momus: The God of Mockery and Satire

 Today, Momus can be seen as a metaphor for the role of critics in art, literature, and society.
 His spirit lives on in satire and comedy, where humor is used to point out societal flaws and encourage improvement.

-Was Momus worshipped like other Greek gods?
+Was Momus worshiped like other Greek gods?

-No, Momus was not widely worshipped like major Greek gods such as Zeus or Athena.
+No, Momus was not widely worshiped like major Greek gods such as Zeus or Athena.
 He was more of a personification of an abstract concept (criticism) and appeared in myths primarily as a symbolic figure rather than a deity with cults or temples.